Skip to Main Content

 Modern French cooking at the €€€ tier carries specific expectations around the wine programme.
 In this format, across the Netherlands and in France itself, the cellar is rarely an afterthought.
 The cuisine creates natural anchors: classical French technique invites Burgundy and Loire references; if the kitchen leans into cream, butter, and reduction-based sauces, white Burgundy or white Rhône will function as structural pairings.
 If the menu tilts toward lighter preparations or herb-forward plates, Alsace or northern Rhône reds become the logical conversation partners.

 What distinguishes better wine programmes at this price point from merely adequate ones is selection depth below the obvious grand-cru tier.
 In Dutch fine-dining rooms that have built genuine cellar reputations, the Michelin cohort includes restaurants like De Bokkedoorns in Overveen or Fred in Rotterdam, where wine service is part of the critical assessment alongside food.
-At Bomas, the combination of the French kitchen direction under chef Alessandro Pavoni and the Michelin Plate recognition suggests the wine offer is taken seriously, even if the precise depth of the list is not yet publicly documented in detail.
+At Bomas, the combination of the French kitchen direction under chef Alessandro Pavoni and the Michelin Plate recognition suggests the wine offer is taken seriously, even if the wine list detail is not confirmed in the record.

 For comparable wine-programme experiences in the Netherlands outside the Randstad, 't Raedthuys in Duiven and De Lindenhof in Giethoorn offer useful reference points for what provincial Dutch fine dining can look like when cellar curation is treated as seriously as the food.